rberenguel/blinker/README.md

 The first two are constants in the code, feel free to change them.
 The rest can be controlled with the buttons.

 - Pressing `X`: will stop the beating or alternatively (if in another "mode") turn off the LEDs.
-- Pressing `A`: will start/restart the beating, with the current settings.
+- Pressing `A`: will start again the beating from the beginning, with the current settings.
 - Pressing `B`: will cycle LED brightness from current brightness up to 100, and then roll from 20 up.
 So brightness is 20-100.
 I have found 50 ideal, and anything higher than 100 too bright.
 This works while it is running, if it is stopped by pressing `X` you will see the current brightness on the LED matrix too.
 - Pressing `Y` (only after having stopped it with `X`) will let you change the blinking time in steps of 5 minutes up to 60 minutes.